On the structure of (banner, odd hole)-free graphs: The structure of (banner, odd hole)-free graphs

-Now, the set $A \cup S$ is the desired homogeneous set of $G$. \end{proof} \begin{theorem} Let $G$ be a (banner, odd hole)-free graph.
-Then one of the following holds for $G$. \begin{description} \item[(i)] $G$ is perfect. \item[(ii)] $\alpha(G) \leq 2$. \item[(iii)] Every odd antihole $A$ of $G$ is contained in a homogeneous set $H$ of $G$ such that $G[H]$ is co-triangle-free. \end{description} \end{theorem} \begin{proof} Let $G$ be a (banner, odd hole)-free graph.
-Assume $G$ is not perfect and contains a co-triangle.
-By the Strong Perfect Graph Theorem, $G$ contains an odd antihole $A$.
-Suppose no co-triangle of $G$ contains two vertices of $A$.
-Compute the component $O$ of $\overline{G}$ that contains $A$.
-By Lemma~\ref{lem:triangle-free-component}, in $G$, $O$ is co-triangle-free and a homogeneous set, and we are done.
+Write $G' = G[A \cup S]$.
+Then $G'$ satisfies the hypothesis of Lemma~\ref{lem:triangle-free-component}.
+Let $O$ be the component of $\overline{G'}$ that contains $A$.
+Lemma~\ref{lem:triangle-free-component} implies $O$ is a homogeneous set of $G'$ and is co-triangle-free.
+By (\ref{eq:no-neighbor-in-A}), (\ref{eq:see-all-A}), and (\ref{eq:see-all-S}), every vertex of $Q \cup R$ is either $O$-complete or $O$-anticomplete, $O$ is a a homogeneous set of $G$. \end{proof} \begin{theorem} Let $G$ be a (banner, odd hole)-free graph.
+Then one of the following holds for $G$. \begin{description} \item[(i)] $G$ is Berge. \item[(ii)] $\alpha(G) \leq 2$. \item[(iii)] Every odd antihole $A$ of $G$ is contained in a homogeneous set $H$ of $G$ such that $G[H]$ is co-triangle-free. \end{description} \end{theorem} \begin{proof} Let $G$ be a (banner, odd hole)-free graph, and assume that (i) and (ii) do not hold.
+Thus, $G$ contains an odd antihole $A$.
+By Lemmas~\ref{lem:triangle-free-component} and~\ref{lem:co-triangle}, there is a homogeneous $H$ set of $G$ that contains $A$ and is co-triangle-free. \end{proof} We note the homogeneous set in (iii) can be easily found in $O(n^3)$ if an anti-hole is given.

-Now, we may assume some two vertices of $A$ belong to a co-triangle.
-Define the sets $Q$, $R$, $S$ as in Lemma~\ref{lem:co-triangle}.
-Let $G' = G[A \cup S]$.
-By Lemma~\ref{lem:co-triangle}, the graph $G'$ is a homogeneous set of $G$ and no co-triangle of $G'$ contains two vertices of $A$.
-We may assume $G'$ contains a co-triangle, for otherwise, $G'$ is the desired homogeneous set.
-Now, $G'$ satisfies the hypothesis of Lemma~\ref{lem:triangle-free-component}.
-Compute the component $O$ of the complement of $G'$ that contains $A$.
-Note that any homogeneous set of $G'$ is a homogeneous set of $G$.
-Thus, $O$ is a homogeneous set of $G$ and it is co-triangle-free by Lemma~\ref{lem:triangle-free-component}. \end{proof} We note the homogeneous set in (iii) can be easily found in $O(n^3)$.
 Actually, with a bit more work, one can find it in $O(n^2)$ time (given the odd antihole), but this step is not the bottle neck of our recognition and coloring algorithms.